 - Create visually appealing content.

 It is reported that 28% of marketers are already using Pinterest to grow and make conversions.
 These numbers are set to grow as more and more businesses and brands wake up to the benefits and possibilities that lie in having a Pinterest presence.
 You’re leaving a lot of money on the table by not being on Pinterest.
 So, exactly why isn’t your business on Pinterest?

 Are you struggling with growing your Pinterest business account or making conversions?
-Check out the Ultimate in depth Pinterest Growth & Marketing Guide created with businesses like yours in mind.
+Check out the Pin your Way to Conversions E-book: A Pinterest Growth & Marketing blueprint created with businesses like yours in mind.